ForrestErickson/DecemberNightSky/README.md

 A memonic for the Zodiac.
 Zodiac then and now.
-Zodiac in November at night fall.
+Zodiac in December at night fall.

 A flying horse
 The water bearer